 (…existing texts …)

 The requirements in 10.3.2.1 (CS mechanism) apply(#7167) to an HE STA maintaining two NAVs with the exception of the virtual CS indication of medium.
 For an HE STA maintaining two NAVs, if both the NAV timers are 0, the virtual CS indication is that the medium is idle; if one of the two NAV timers is nonzero, the virtual CS indication is that the medium is busy.

+The procedure in 10.3.2.7 (CTS and DMG CTS procedure) applies to an HE STA maintaining two NAVs, and the NAV referred by the description in 10.3.2.7 is the basic NAV.(#9636)

 (…existing texts …)